Faculty Perspectives on Current Topics in Higher Education

 Result

-The researchers intend to combine the data from this contemporary survey with anonymized data from the COACHE Faculty Job Satisfaction Survey to advance insights on the current American professoriate and their views on current topics such as diversity in higher education.
+The researchers combined the data from this contemporary survey with anonymized data from the COACHE Faculty Job Satisfaction Survey to advance insights on the current American professoriate and their views on current topics such as diversity in higher education.
 This project will develop and assess narrative structures which may be used by faculty and administrators when communicating about current issues in higher education and academic values in their micro and macro environments.

 Related Tags